sherleywang/moody_playlist/setup.md

 the application again.
 3. The playlist files must be kept in the same folder that they are generated in.
 Moving the M3U files will render the playlist files useless.
-*These caveats are created by the fact that the playlist files are written using relative paths to the MP3 files.*